Teach a Child to Save

 Opportunities to teach values about money come up regularly in the course of the day.
 Remember to take the time to teach your child when an opportunity arises to make him or her a better adult.

 Fees may reduce earnings on savings and checking accounts.
 A penalty may be imposed for early withdrawal on certificates of deposit.
-Credit cards subject to credit approval, and fees may apply.
-Fees may apply on check cards.
+Credit cards subject to credit approval, and fees and limits may apply.
+Fees and limits may apply on check cards.

 Product descriptions herein do not take the place of required disclosures under federal and state regulations.
 Please contact us for disclosures appropriate to these accounts.”